CaiGroup/pyfish_tools/README.md

 - Calculate final false positive rate of decoded barcodes
 - Perform correlational analysis with other smFISH datasets or RNA-seq
 - Basic clustering
-### Requested Scripts
-- Stitch nuclear and cytoplasm masks so that two separate sub-cellular analysis can be performed
-- Use an interactive python script to quantify antibody stains or intron spots (look at readme.txt file in scripts/requested_scripts/stain_intron_quant_scripts)